Robert Falcon Scott: Journey to the Pole

 Scott outlined his plans for the southern journey to the entire shore party, leaving open who would form the final polar team, according to their performance during the polar travel.
-Eleven days before Scott's teams set off towards the pole, Scott gave the dog driver Meares the following written orders at Cape Evans dated 20 October 1911 to secure Scott's speedy return from the pole using dogs:
+Eleven days before Scott's teams set off towards the pole, Scott gave the dog driver Meares the following written orders at Cape Evans, dated 20 October 1911, to secure Scott's speedy return from the pole using dogs:

 The march south began on 1 November 1911, a caravan of mixed transport groups (motors, dogs, horses), with loaded sledges, travelling at different rates, all designed to support a final group of four men who would make a dash for the Pole.
 The southbound party steadily reduced in size as successive support teams turned back.
 Scott reminded the returning Surgeon-Lieutenant Atkinson of the order "to take the two dog-teams south in the event of Meares having to return home, as seemed likely".
-By 4 January 1912, the last two four-man groups had reached 87°34′S. Scott announced his decision: five men—himself, Wilson, Bowers, Oates and E. Evans—would go forward, the other three (Teddy Evans, William Lashly and Tom Crean) would return.
-The chosen group marched on, reaching the Pole on 17 January, only to find a tent left in place by Amundsen, in it containing a letter dated 18 December.
+By 4 January 1912, the last two four-man groups had reached 87°34′S. Scott announced his decision: five men — himself, Wilson, Bowers, Oates and E. Evans — would go forward; the other three — Teddy Evans, William Lashly and Tom Crean — would return.
+The chosen group marched on, but on January 16 spotted the black flag of Amundsen in the distance, who had beaten them to their goal by five weeks.

+The group finally reached the Pole on 17 January, where they found a tent left in place by Amundsen, in it containing a letter dated 18 December.
 Scott's anguish is indicated in his diary: "The worst has happened [...]
 All the day dreams must go [...]
 Great God!
 This is an awful place".